60MilesPerHour/RetweetBot/README.md

 - You are forbidden to merchandise off of this software unless otherwise granted by me, the author of this software.

-By downloading this software, you agree that i the issuer am not liable for any infringement, claims, damages, or any other liabilities, whether contracted or otherwise.
+By downloading this software, you agree that i the issuer am not liable for any infringement, claims, damages, or any other liabilities brought against you.

 Contact @60MilesPerHour if you have any questions and i will try to answer them to the best of my ability.